beyondessential/tamanu/docs/api/facility.md

-# LAN server API Endpoint Docs
+# Facility server API Endpoint Docs

 Route implementations can be found in: `packages/lan/app/routes`